 If you decide to instruct any of our lawyers to obtain compensation for you, they will act on a no win no fee basis.
 Compensation is paid in full and win or lose there is no charge.

 A motor accident that causes the fatal injury of a loved one is often a life changing event for the family who may have relied on the deceased to provide income and financial support for relatives or dependants.
 Our personal injury solicitors specialise in motor accidents and deal with fatal injury compensation claims on behalf of drivers, passengers, cyclists and pedestrians on a no win pay basis.
-Our fatal injury solicitors offer free legal advice for potential road traffic accident claimants including dependants of a deceased person without further obligation.
-Just complete the contact form and one of our solicitors will review your information and telephone to advise you on the chances of success of a compensation claim and its potential value.
-Our fatal injury solicitors can help with the following matters :-
+Our fatal car accident solicitors offer free legal advice for potential road traffic accident claimants including dependants of a deceased person without further obligation.
+Just make contact and one of our lawyers will review your information and telephone to advise you on the chances of success of a compensation claim and its potential value.

 In most jurisdictions in order to succeed in a fatal injury compensation claim it is necessary to show that another driver was wholly or partially to blame for causing the accident.
 This involves the concept of negligence whereby a fatal injury solicitor must be proved that the 3rd party driver has acted in a way that no reasonable person faced with the same circumstances would have dealt with the situation.
 In some jurisdictions there is a non-fault compensation scheme in operation and it is not necessary to prove negligence.